0x3k6902/DrPepperObfuscator/README.md

 # LiteralNut
 This is parts i learnt to make when making a private fork of iron brew 2 before i advanced them all

-None of the shit in this repo was usedi n my private fork its just what i started with
+None of the shit in this repo was usedi n my private fork its just what i started with (this fork was ages ago and is no longer)

 Dont dm me if u cant add this to ur iron brew fork i will block you